vmzhivetyev/betaflight/README.md

 # set this to % of throttle your quad hovers at
 set althold_throttle_hover = 28

-# limit max target altitude achievable when ALTHOLD was enabled below this altitude
+# limit max target altitude
+# has no effect if set to 0 or current target altitude is greater than the limit (you engaged ALTHOLD mode while higher than the limit)
 set althold_max_altitude = 100

 # 1 = 0.1s, how much time it takes to fade controls from your stick inputs to ALTHOLD algorithm